-I lived in Melbourne for five months and compitled a list of the best day trips from Melbourne after speaking to locals and other travellers alike!
-Since I was on a tight budget and am a solo traveller (you’re best off sharing costs on a rental car) I didn’t make it to ALL the places on this list… so I asked some travel bloggers and Australian locals to give advice about their own day trips!
+I lived in Melbourne for five months and compiled a list of the best day trips from Melbourne after speaking to locals and other travellers alike!
+Since I was on a tight budget and am a solo traveller (you’re best off sharing costs on a rental car), I didn’t make it to ALL the places on this list… so I asked some travel bloggers and Australian locals to advise about their own day trips!

-On the below list are famous natural attractions, hidden gems you might not yet of heard of, and intriguing cities and historical towns that don’t always get the attention they deserve.
-And yes, there are many gorgeous coastal views to hunt for too, not to mention the miles of Australian wilderness waiting to be discovered.
+On the below list are famous natural attractions, hidden gems you might not have heard of, and fascinating cities and historical towns that don’t always get the attention they deserve.
+And yes, there are many gorgeous coastal views to hunt for, too, not to mention the miles of Australian wilderness waiting to be discovered.

-To help you plan which Melbourne day trip is best for you, I’ve split this list up into three sections, based on travel time:
+To help you plan which Melbourne day trip is best for you, I’ve split this list up into sections based on travel time:

 - Day trips within 1 hour of Melbourne

 - Day trips within 2 hours of Melbourne

 - Day trips within 3 hours of Melbourne